Comparing next-generation detector configurations for high-redshift gravitational wave sources with neural posterior estimation: Results

 \subsection{Parameter estimation performance}

-The top-left panel of Figure~\ref{fig:bigpanel} shows the parameter estimation performance of the considered detector configurations, measured by the information gain, revealing a clear ranking.
-Among the ET configurations ($\Delta$, 2L~A, 2L~MisA), when no other XG detectors are observing simultaneously, the 2L~MisA setup performs best.
-Moreover, adding three LIGO observatories operating at A\# sensitivity to the 2L~MisA configuration further increases the information gain, underscoring the capability of this global network to estimate the parameters of the specific sources examined in this study—namely, both massive and high-redshift BBHs.
+The top-left panel of Fig.~\ref{fig:bigpanel} shows the parameter estimation performance of the considered detector configurations, measured by the information gain, revealing a clear ranking.
+Among the ET configurations ($\Delta$, 2L~A, and 2L~MisA), when no other XG detectors are observing simultaneously, the 2L~MisA setup performs best.
+Moreover, adding three LIGO observatories operating at A\# sensitivity to the 2L~MisA configuration further increases the information gain, underscoring the capability of this global network to estimate the parameters of the specific sources examined in this study---namely, both massive and high-redshift BBHs.
 The information gain further increases when 1L ET observes jointly with CE, as the longer baseline enhances both sky and volume localization.
 However, the separation between the 2L~MisA detectors also plays a role: when observing together with CE, the 2L~MisA~+~CE configuration outperforms $\Delta$~+~CE.

-The top-right panel of Figure~\ref{fig:bigpanel} shows that the luminosity distance is best measured with the $\Delta$ configuration, outperforming both the 2L~A and 2L~MisA configurations.
-Compared to \citealt{Branchesi:2023mws} (see their Figure~5), we find a reversed hierarchy in detector performance.
+The top-right panel of Fig.~\ref{fig:bigpanel} shows that the luminosity distance is best measured with the $\Delta$ configuration, outperforming both the 2L~A and 2L~MisA configurations.
+Compared to \citet[see their Fig.~5]{Branchesi:2023mws}, we find a reversed hierarchy in detector performance.
 We stress that our analysis is restricted to both massive and high-redshift BBH mergers.
-For this class of sources, the 2L configurations give rise to multimodal posteriors in $D_\mathrm{L}$ (see Figure~\ref{fig:dingo_bilby_2L_short} and Appendix~\ref{app:multidl}), an effect that is not captured with Fisher-matrix–based analyses.
+For this class of source, the 2L configurations give rise to multimodal posteriors in $D_\mathrm{L}$ (see Fig.~\ref{fig:dingo_bilby_2L_short} and Appendix~\ref{app:multidl}), an effect that is not captured with Fisher-matrix-based analyses.

-Nevertheless, the 2L~MisA configuration leads to better sky and volume localization, allowing it to outperform the $\Delta$ and 2L~A setup in these metrics (bottom panels of Figure~\ref{fig:bigpanel}).
+Nevertheless, the 2L~MisA configuration leads to better sky and volume localization, allowing it to outperform the $\Delta$ and 2L~A setup in these metrics (bottom panels of Fig.~\ref{fig:bigpanel}).
 Improving the accuracy of the localization volume critically enhances the prospects for dark siren cosmology, which relies on the statistical association between the GW source and galaxies contained within the reconstructed localization volume \citep{Schutz:1986gp,DelPozzo:2011vcw,Chen:2017rfc,Libanore:2020fim,Gair:2022zsa,Bosi:2023amu,Borghi:2023opd}.